flatironinstitute/sciware/12_Functions/main.md

     else:
         print('fail')
 ```
 Very niiice!
-Universal *math* language (no jargon).
+Universal simple *math* language (all jargon gone).

+Now why didn't your friend hand you this in the first place??
+If they had been a good structured coder, they would have :) And So Can You\*.

+<small>\* Stephen Colbert</small>

 ### Improvements

 The tolerance check `1e-9` was particular to frumious gimbles.
 Think about your user (or future self): they'll want to change it.
-Thus:
+Now they can:

 ```python
 def rootfind1d(f, dfdx, x0, tol=1e-9):